 What green light should you use for a refurbished countertop?
 You may try one that is made from recycled paper.
 Sounds weird, right?
 Paper for a kitchen counter?
 Odd but it is truly possible and beautiful.
-Some brands are even FSC certified, petroleum-free and aesthetically manufactured.
-There are also other materials like recycled glass, wood, plastic, stainless steel and bamboo.
+Some brands are even FSC certified, petroleum-free, and aesthetically manufactured.
+There are also other materials like recycled glass, wood, plastic, stainless steel, and bamboo.

 Solar Water Heating

-Solar panels have been widely used as an eco-friendly alternative of energy.
+Solar panels have been widely used as an eco-friendly alternative to energy.
 But, solar water heating may not be yet on your radar.
 As the term suggests, solar water heating uses the sun as the energy source for water heating.
 While people prefer electric and gas heaters, it’s just too detrimental.
 These heaters account for 20% of greenhouse gas emissions in a household.
 By implementing solar water heating, you can maximize sunlight while reducing your electric charges.

 Planting does more harm than good if you do it for certain vegetation that does not fit to a specific land type or climate.
 Doing so would mean requiring more water and maintenance which is not a sustainable action.
 While you may fancy growing certain plants for aesthetics or would want to achieve organic food for consumption, it is best to use species that are native to your area so you wouldn’t waste resources.

-Double glazing is combination of multiple windows panes into a singular window system.
+Double glazing is a combination of multiple windows panes into a singular window system.
 The panes are separated by a spacer and a layer of air or gas.
 This system offers twice the benefits you can gain.
-During winter, double-glazed windows maintain the heat inside a structure to avoid using too much heating systems that skyrocket energy costs.
+During winter, double-glazed windows maintain the heat inside a structure to avoid using too many heating systems that skyrocket energy costs.
 During summer, it keeps the heat out to cool down a structure during the hot season.